You are here:

 For example, if a school measures attainment by looking at whether pupils are not meeting, meeting or exceeding age-related expectations, it could look at the percentage of pupils who are currently meeting or exceeding expectations and set a target based on the percentage of pupils that should be meeting or exceeding expectations within the set time frame.

-We contacted one of The Key’s associate education experts, David Roche, for advice on how to set targets relating to ‘good’ pupil progress.
+We spoke to David Roche for advice on how to set targets relating to ‘good’ pupil progress.

 'Good' progress is usually taken to mean progress above the national expectations, and David said it is important to define good progress within the context of the school, and using specific school data.